ayarceb/DALo96/Documentation/Data_assimilation.md

 # Data Assimilation (DA)

-is a mathematical process that is used to incorporate observations in a dynamic model, to improve its representation of the reality.
+Is a mathematical process that is used to incorporate observations in a dynamic model, to improve its representation of the reality.